 Another one that is incredibly simple to write out is the letter ㅅ.
 You are supposed to draw it in two strokes, but it can easily be written in just one stroke as well.
 If you want it to look unique, even with two strokes, you can try and leave some space between the two strokes.

 Here’s another example of a letter that you can morph into a completely different look with unique handwriting.
-Specifically, it can look different if it’s written in three strokes instead of the official four.
+Specifically, it can look different if written in three strokes instead of the official four.

 Finally, ㅎ can also look quite different from what you’re accustomed to when handwritten.